The space of traces in symmetric monoidal infinity categories: Introduction

 \subsection{Structure of the paper}

-We begin by recalling complete Segal spaces and other $\infty$-categorical tools in section $2$.
-Then, in section $3$, we recall the definition of the bordisms \icat\ and the statement of the cobordism hypothesis.
+We begin by recalling complete Segal spaces and other $\infty$-categorical tools in section $2$, where we also define the functors $\mcE^\fd$ and $\mcA^\fd$.
+Then, in section $3$, we define concrete models of the one-dimensional bordism category with and without marked points and show that they define symmetric monoidal \icats.
+Using these we formulate the cobordism hypothesis, as well as a variant with singularities.
 In section $4$ we complete the proof of the classification result for $1$-categorical tracelike transformations.
 Section $5$ contains the homotopy-theoretic computations and the proofs of the main theorems.
-In the final section we discuss the example of the derived Morita category where the trace is given by $\mi{THH}$.
+In the final section we discuss how non-contractible connected components of the moduli space $\eTTi$ induce group actions on the trace.